brycenycuu/sight-here/README.md

 ## Deployment

 The application is deployed on [Heroku](https://www.heroku.com).
 Related databases are on [MongoDB Atlas](https://cloud.mongodb.com).
+Developed with [AWS Cloud9](https://aws.amazon.com/cloud9/).

 ## Note

 The website is currently named as YelpBridge and will be updated soon.

-Website of this application may be changed in the future.
+Website of this application may change in the future.